johnshearing/PrivateKeyVault/README.md

   * Now press the **Create Folder** button.
   * You will be prompted to type in the name of the new folder.
   * Type in **public_keys** and press the **Enter** key.
-  * Press the **Enter** key again and you will be prompted to input an file name for Bob's public key file.
+  * Press the **Enter** key again and you will be prompted to input a file name for Bob's public key file.
   * I entered **bobs_public_key.txt**.
   * Next you will be prompted to enter the unique id or email address associated with Bob's public key.
   * Enter **bob@gmail.com**